aaronmams/jekyll-now/_posts/2016-11-17-Broken Windows, Carrots, Sticks, and Roe v Wade.md

 $$y=\alpha + \beta TEENS + \gamma COPS + \delta UNEMP + \rho BW + \sum_{i}\phi_{i} month_{i}$$

-Here TEENS controls for population structure, COPS controls for size of police force, UNEMP is the unemployment rate and controls for economic factors, and month controls for seasonal factors (maybe crime tends to be higher in the summer).
+Here TEENS controls for population structure (a younger population is generally considered to be a more crime-prone population), COPS controls for size of police force, UNEMP is the unemployment rate and controls for economic factors, and month controls for seasonal factors (maybe crime tends to be higher in the summer).

 Generally speaking, if $\rho$ is negative and significant it means that - holding other things constant - increasing misdemeanor arrests (or some other broken windows proxy) tends to significantly decrease incidence of violent crime.